 Since becoming an owner at Ballard Plaza Pharmacy in 2005, Grant has immersed himself in learning about compounding.
 He has attended continuing education classes and symposiums offered by PCCA (Professional Compounding Centers of America) including education on veterinary compounding, hormone replacement therapy, pain management, and advanced compounding techniques.
 Grant has attended many veterinary conferences including the American Veterinary Medical Association, the Washington State Veterinary Medical Association, and the Veterinary Cancer Society.
 He is also a proud member of the International Academy of Compounding Pharmacists, as well as the American Pharmacist Association.
 Grant enjoys working with prescribers and patients to find the medication that works best for them.
 He loves the close interaction that working at Ballard Plaza Pharmacy allows him to have with both patients and prescribers.

 In his off time Grant enjoys spending time with his wife, and their daughter.
 They like to travel, golf, attend sporting events and concerts, and spend time outdoors.
 One of Grant’s greatest passions is music and he tries to play whenever he has the opportunity.

 Dr. Fareida Idrees

 It is clear that Fareida loves the pharmacy profession, but she says what she loves most is being able to interact with patients, their caregivers, and prescribers.
-Her favorite segments of compounding pharmacy are sterile compounding and veterinary compounding for the challenges and rewards that they offer.
+Her favorite segment of compounding pharmacy's are veterinary compounding for the challenges and rewards that they offer.

 When Fareida isn’t helping others as a pharmacist she is busy trying to balance motherhood and her professional life as a mother of 4 children.
 She also enjoys gardening, traveling, and spending time with her family and friends.